-1These dealers are in turn informed by the companies whose products they sell (Fites, 1996) and by public agricultural agencies and research institutions (Wolf, Just and Zilberman, 2001).
+&lt;sup>1These dealers are in turn informed by the companies whose products they sell (Fites 1996) and by public agricultural agencies and research institutions (Wolf, Just, and Zilberman 2001).

-2The 2018-2019 National Sample Survey finds that 20% of agricultural households rely on input dealers for technical advice (NSSO, 2021).
-This is only slightly lower than 23% that rely on other farmers and over 6 times the 3.1 percent that rely on extension agents.
+$^{2}$ The 2018-2019 National Sample Survey finds that 20 percent of agricultural households rely on input dealers for technical advice (NSSO 2021).
+This is only slightly lower than the 23 percent that rely on other farmers and over 6 times the 3.1 percent that rely on extension agents.

-3A potential downside of this approach is that markets for agricultural inputs in developing countries can be sparse.
-Aggarwal et al. (2018) show that travel costs to input suppliers play an important role in technology adoption for African smallholders.
-If these costs are too high, then few farmers will have contact with dealers and solving information frictions on the supply side of technology could be less effective.
+$^{3}$ A potential downside of this approach is that markets for agricultural inputs in developing countries can be sparse.
+Aggarwal et al. (2022) show that travel costs to input suppliers play an important role in technology adoption for African smallholders.
+If these costs are too high, then few farmers will have contact with dealers, and solving information frictions on the supply side of technology could be less effective.